 There are of course countless other things at different scales, right down to social UX design and up to political and legislative changes, that matter here, and I think there are plenty of other things that matter which fall somewhat outside the scope of the theory (including a goodly part of my own work) or that I have simply forgotten to mention, but I said I would keep it brief this time!

-I am an associate professor in the School of Computing & Information Systems at Athabasca University.
-I am also an Honorary Faculty Fellow of the Faculty of Education & Sport at the...
+I am an associate professor in the School of Computing & Information Systems and a member of The Technology-Enhanced Knowledge Research Institute at Athabasca University.
+I am one of the creators...

 The Landing is a social site for Athabasca University staff, students and invited guests.
 It is a space where they can share, communicate and connect with anyone or everyone.